revolt3d/music/content/index.md

 It's a bunch of random bits of information about music that I've acquired over the last 4 decades of studying music.
 I'm not a typical musician, so most of this is probably not interesting to anyone but myself.

-If you find this information useful, that's great, if not it doesn't matter.
+If you find this information useful, that's great, if not, that's OK too.
 This magazine is largely made for one reader - myself.
-If I don't document this stuff, I'll forget it.
+If I don't document this stuff, I'll forget that exists.

 ## Songs
 This is a list of songs I've either made for an original compositions and other "cover" songs.